dw511214992/azure-track2-js-sdk-release-tools/docs/llc.md

 | package-version | The sdk version you want to generate. |
 | credential-scopes | The credential scopes of your service. |

-You also can provide the information when running command `llc-codegen`, such as `llc-codegen --package-name=<your package name> --title=<your title> --description=<your description>`.
+You also can provide the information when running command `rlc-code-gen`, such as `rlc-code-gen --package-name=<your package name> --title=<your title> --description=<your description>`.

 ##### Step 3.
 The tool will generate codes and build generated codes automatically.
-Finally, you can get LLC codes.
+Finally, you can get RLC codes.

    - If you want to write test, please start from sample test from `test` folder.
    - If you want to write sample, please start from `sample.env`, `sample-dev` folder and `samples` folder.